Fees and rewards

 Fees in subnets

-• release: This is a subnet transaction, submitted by any user that wants to release funds (this does not include validator collateral) from the L2 subnet to bitcoin.
-It is a standard subnet transaction and the user pays the fees.
+release: This is a subnet operation, submitted by any user that wants to release funds (this does not include validator collateral) from the L2 subnet to Bitcoin.
+It is a standard EVM transaction and the user pays the fees in the subnet.
+All release operations are batched and included in the next checkpoint created by the subnet.
+Hence, they indirectly increase (by one additional output UTXO) the L1 fees of that checkpoint tx.

-• bottom-up messaging: The bottom-up functionality results in submitting a checkpoint transaction on bitcoin.
-For the checkpoint message to be created (votes are collected in a smart contract in the subnet) and the bitcoin transaction to be signed (signatures are collected in a smart contract in the subnet) some data have to be submitted in the subnet by the validators.
-There are no fees for these transactions in the subnet, as they have been implemented as direct calls to the EVM state in Fendermint.
+bottom-up messaging: The bottom-up functionality results in submitting a checkpoint transaction on bitcoin.
+For the checkpoint message to be created (votes collected in a smart contract in the subnet) and the corresponding Bitcoin transaction to be signed (signatures collected in a smart contract in the subnet), some data (votes and signatures) have to be submitted in the subnet by the validators.
+There are no fees for these transactions, as they have been implemented as direct calls to the EVM state in Fendermint.

-• top-down messaging: The top-down messages include fund, stake, and other events that come from the parent into the child subnet.
+top-down messaging: The top-down messages include fund/stake/unstake commands, incoming cross-subnet transfers, and other events that come from Bitcoin into the child subnet.
 A round of voting is done in the subnet for each event.
 Similar to the bottom-up messaging, there are no fees for these calls.

 Rewards for subnet validators